Exiv2::focalLength returns multiple values for CRW files

 - Category changed from image format to not-a-bug

 Exiv2 correctly lists the information in the file:

 714 rmills@rmillsmbp:~/Downloads $ exiv2 -pv -g Focal RAW_CANON_300D.CRW 0x0002 Canon FocalLength Short 4 0 36 914 610 715 rmills@rmillsmbp:~/Downloads $If can wanted to report an array of 4 shorts, that is what they have chosen to do.
 Exiv2 is not a metadata policeman, he reports what is in the file.

-#3 Updated by Pedro Côrte-Real almost 2 years ago
+#3 Updated by Pedro Côrte-Real about 2 years ago

 Calling tag 0x1029 or the CRW format FocalLength was exiv2's decision it's not a particularly good name as the focal length is the second value and there are two other potentially useful values there.
 Additionally even if you want the tag to return the 4 values surely focalLength(), if it's going to be useful, needs to actually deal with the quirks each format has.
 For the CRW format that means taking the second value in that tag.

-#5 Updated by Pedro Côrte-Real almost 2 years ago
+#5 Updated by Pedro Côrte-Real about 2 years ago

 This makes no sense but we need to carry the workaround for this bug for existing versions anyway...